Generic Name: fluoxetine

 You should not use fluoxetine if you also take pimozide or thioridazine.

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.
-Wait at least 14 days after stopping an MAO inhibitor before you can take fluoxetine.
+Wait at least 14 days after stopping an MAO inhibitor before you take fluoxetine.
 Wait 5 weeks after stopping fluoxetine before you take thioridazine or an MAOI.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.